-The Preventive Medicine Residency Program follows the established guidelines set forth by Emory University School of Medicine (SOM), the Accreditation Council for Graduate Medical Education (ACGME), and the Office of Graduate Medical Education (GME) concerning resident eligibility and selection.
+The Preventive Medicine Residency Program follows the guidelines set forth by Emory University's School of Medicine (SOM), the Accreditation Council for Graduate Medical Education (ACGME), and the Office of Graduate Medical Education (GME)for residency eligibility.

-2. Personal statement including: the basis of your interest in public health and preventive medicine (including relevant work or experiences), and your career plans or goals for public health and preventive medicine as a result of training received in the Emory Preventive Residency Program.
+2. Personal statement that covers your interest in public health and preventive medicine (including relevant work or experiences), and your career plans or goals as a result of training received in the Emory Preventive Residency Program.
 Please limit your statement to a maximum of 2 pages;

 3. Certificate(s), letter(s), or verification form(s), attesting to your successful completion of an internship (or preliminary) year, and residency(cies) in a clinical specialty;